 The Orange County Great Park spans approximately 1,300 acres, with more than 200 acres developed and 688 fully funded acres in planning and design phases.
 Upon completion, it will join America’s inventory of national treasures and set a new standard for great metropolitan parks around the world.

 Please see below for information on current and upcoming projects at the Great Park.
 For a copy of the monthly development updates provided to the Orange County Great Park Board, including past updates, visit the Key Documents page.
-For a map of future plans for the Great Park, visit the Great Park Tomorrow webpage.

 Cultural Terrace: Development Partner Projects

 Wild Rivers Water Park

 Wild Rivers broke ground on July 7 and will be under construction for approximately 10 months.
 The project is on schedule to open summer 2022.
 For more information, please visit wildrivers.com.

 Wild Rivers Parking Lot